Lamentations 5, like other chapters, has the same number of stanzas, 22, as the Hebrew alphabet. But unlike the other chapters:

 You forsake us for [the] length of [our] days!

-In the psalm, the the community proclaims YHWH's arising to restore Zion; here in Lamentations, he is accused of remaining seated, perpetually doing nothing.[10]
+In the psalm, the community proclaims YHWH's arising to restore Zion; here in Lamentations, he is accused of remaining seated, perpetually doing nothing.[11]

 Many attempts have been made to find something comparable to the acrostic.
 Not least, this would provide the otherwise missing "seventh acrostic" (the other six being one each in chapters 1, 2 and 4, plus the triple acrostic of chapter 3) which would yield a creation-derived and sabbath-reflecting "six+one" of completion.
 In the final four verses, taking not only the first but also the final letter of each (an "acrostic-telestic") yields the eight-letter Hebrew phrase "your God is exalted greatly".[12]
 While initially such praise looks a misfit in the context of devastation it nevertheless resonates well with Job's "The Lord gives and the Lord takes away; blessèd be the name of the Lord" (Job 1:21).